Terraform for AI Agents (3): A Reusable VPC and Security Baseline

 | |

-These are exactly the IDs the next five articles need from us.
+These are exactly the IDs the next five articles need.
 By naming and shaping outputs deliberately, callers can do:

 | |